 At a Glance

-- The revert rate on a 0% card is the key risk.
-Standard purchase APRs commonly exceed 20%.
-A balance left on a card after the promotional period expires accumulates interest at the revert rate from that point.
-The total interest cost on an uncleared balance can significantly exceed the cost of a loan taken from the start: the real cost comparison.
+The revert rate is the key risk in the 0% card scenario: standard purchase APRs commonly exceed 20%, and a balance left on the card after the promotional period expires accumulates interest at that rate from that point.

 The decision between a credit card and a home improvement loan rests on three variables.
 The first is the project cost.
 For amounts under roughly £2,000, a credit card is usually straightforward if the balance can be cleared quickly.
 In the £2,000 to £7,000 range, both options are genuinely competitive and the other two variables determine the better choice.
 Above £7,000, a loan is typically more appropriate: credit card limits may not cover the full cost, and the monthly repayment needed to clear the balance within a typical 0% window becomes significant.